AT THE SERVICE OF

 Since 1946, the WHO has considered health to be “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”.
 According to this principle, medical practices today are evolving towards comprehensive patient care, integrating the notions of well-being and quality of life.

 Brain lesions, whatever their causes (trauma, stroke, inflammation, tumors, toxins, etc.) often lead to serious and disabling sequelae.
-Cerebrovascular accidents are the leading cause of acquired disability in adults in France, while head injuries are the leading cause of severe disability in adults under 45 years of age.
+Cerebrovascular accidents are the leading cause of acquired disability among adults in France, while head injuries are the leading cause of severe disability in adults under 45 years of age.
 Also, multiple sclerosis is the leading cause of non-traumatic disability in young adults.

 The consequences of brain injuries vary greatly from case to case, including the following: